xiix0/scam/README.md

-You will be advanced socially, without any special effort on your part.
+You will remember something that you should not have forgotten.